TensoRaws/vs-playground/README.md

 # vs-playground

-dev with docker and jupyter notebook!
+Dev with docker and jupyter notebook!